Two guests talk with local guide Dugan Murphy surrounded by Victorian architecture

 • My tours often sell out.
 To maximize your chances of getting the day and time you prefer, I highly recommend booking well in advance.

-• Arrive 10 minutes prior to the start time to check in.
+• Arrive 10 minutes prior to the start time to check in with me.

 • Portland is very walkable, so if you are staying on the peninsula, plan to walk!
-The tour starting location is a short walk from any accommodation on the peninsula.
+The starting location for the tour is a short walk from any accommodation on the peninsula.

-To skip the hassle of parking if you’re staying off-peninsula, catch a rideshare or taxi to the tour start location.
+To skip the hassle of parking if you’re staying off-peninsula, catch a rideshare or taxi to the tour’s starting location.

 If you do drive, plan to arrive early.
 Paid parking is available throughout Portland, but finding on-street parking can be time consuming and parking at a 2-hour meter means risking a ticket.